KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\test_auth.py:32`

 **Description**:
-The `test_remove_user` method is designed to verify the functionality of the user removal process within the authentication system of the EeazyCRM application, ensuring that a user can be successfully logged in and subsequently removed using the `AuthActions` class methods.
+The `test_remove_user` method is used to test the functionality of removing a user from the system.
+It is called within the test suite of the EeazyCRM application.

 ---